 step toward driving your car in Spain is changing over its registration.

-How much does it cost to register your car in Spain?
+How much does registering a car in Spain cost?

 There are a fair number of formalities to take care of and prices vary significantly depending on the vehicle

 model and its current value, whether it is new or second hand, and whether it is located within or outside

 of the EU.
 Indeed, the difference is such that prices can vary by thousands of euros, so it’s worth taking your time